 Dr. Long is a graduate of Franklin and Marshall College and the University of Pennsylvania School of Veterinary Medicine.
 After spending nine years in private small animal practice on the east coast, Dr. Long moved to California, where he worked at the University of California Veterinary Medical Teaching Hospital as a lecturer in Emergency and Critical Care Medicine.
 We welcome his expertise here at the Humane Society of Berks County.

 DR. MISHA NEUMANN (Lancaster)

-Misha Neumann, DVM graduated from University of Illinois School of Veterinary Medicine.
-She has a strong interest in Integrative Medicine and Canine Rehabilitation which complements her love of caring for geriatric patients.
+Dr. Misha Neumann graduated from the University of Illinois School of Veterinary Medicine.
+She believes strongly in the Spay/Neuter cause and excels at these surgeries.
 In addition to having a soft spot in her heart for our elderly patients, she also has a passion for shelter medicine.
-She spent 8 years of her childhood volunteering at the Hillside SPCA and has decided to return to the world of shelter medicine.
-She shares her life with 2 cats, Junior and Wicca (“Chee-cha” in Czech), and Smazak the rat.
+She spent 8 years of her childhood volunteering at the Hillside SPCA and had decided to continue helping homeless pets by becoming a veterinarian.
+She shares her life with 4 cats: Louie, Bugatti, Orion and Babi.
+In her spare time, she enjoys reading, crafting, and hiking.

 DR. HEATHER LINEAWEAVER (Lancaster)

 Dr. Lineweaver attended Penn State University and the Virginia-Maryland Regional College of Veterinary Medicine.
 She worked in private practice for several years and then worked as the Medical Director for the Humane Society of Harrisburg Area.
 Currently, she divides her time between private practices and non-profit work.
 She is passionate about TRN (Trap-Neuter-Return) of free-roaming cats and in fostering and strengthening the bond between pets and their owners.
 She and her husband share their home with multiple four-legged children and enjoy traveling whenever possible.